InteropIO/setup-codeartifact/README.md

 There are a few things to keep in mind when writing your action code:

 - Most GitHub Actions toolkit and CI/CD operations are processed asynchronously.
-  In `main.js`, you will see that the action is run in an `async` function.
+  In `main.ts`, you will see that the action is run in an `async` function.

   ```javascript
   const core = require('@actions/core')